jonthorell/synth-nu-vinyl-store/README.md

 And my own real card (although without processing it)

-3. A non-logged in user or a non-staff user should not be able to access anything under /staff
+3. A non-logged in user or a non-staff user should not be able to access anything under /staff.
+Expected result: forbidden page
+4.